azimov/cigram/README.rst

 -- Installation --

-Use pip:
+Clone repository and use pip:
-    pip install cigram
+    pip install -e .

 Alternatively, the package developed here can be installed by cloning the git repository and running the command: